Have You often wondered how to replace your Cabin Air Filter and where it lives in your Car.

 Keep in mind, that some Cabin Air Filters may live in other areas of your vehicle, so just check your Rides car manual or on (Google Search).

 Now that we have located our own cabin air filters in our own vehicles, let’s get it out of its, I’m sure dirty living environment.
 Chances will be good here that there will be lots of caked-on dust and dirt and other debris, that You may ask the question of how do pine needles and small nuts get in here.
-Just saying we all get surprised with things we see at times.
+Just saying we all get surprised by things we see at times.

 You can either go to your favorite parts store Girls or Guys where you get to talk to people or order through your favorite online parts store.